revueltai/movinwords/README.md

 })

 mw.start() // Triggers start
 setTimeout(() => mw.pause(), 2000) // Triggers a pause after 2 seconds
 ```

-Internally Movinwords will pause those css properties provided in `pausableProps`.
+Internally, Movinwords will pause the CSS properties listed in `pausableProps`.
-By default, all transitions shipped with Movinwords target the *opacity* and *transform* css properties.
+By default, all transitions provided by Movinwords target the *opacity* and *transform* properties.

-If you create custom [transitions](#transitions) which target other css properties, be sure to provide them through `pausableProps`.
+If you create custom [transitions](#transitions) that target other CSS properties, ensure to include them in `pausableProps`.

 ```js
 const mw = new Movinwords({